Monique Jacot

-Monique Jacot (born 1934) is a Swiss photographer and photojournalist.
+Monique Jacot (1934 – 6 August 2024) was a Swiss photographer and photojournalist.
+Her work is included in the collection of the Museum of Fine Arts Houston.

-Early life
+Early life and education

 Jacot studied at the école des Arts et Métiers de Vevey from 1953 to 1956.
 Gertrude Fehr was one of her professors.

 Career

 Jacot was among the first women photojournalists.

-She travelled to Yemen frequently in the 1980s, and provided reporting for numerous noted magazines and newspapers, including Camera (magazine), Elle, L'Illustré, Schweizer Illustrierte, Du, Réalités, and Vogue Paris.

-Àlso in the 1980s, Jacot published several works on the conditions faced by women: Femmes de la terre in 1989, on the subject of Swiss women working in agriculture, Printemps de femmes in 1994 and Cadences : l'usine au féminin in 1999.
+She travelled to Yemen frequently in the 1980s, and provided reporting for numerous noted magazines and newspapers, including Camera, Elle, L'Illustré, Schweizer Illustrierte, Du, Réalités, and Vogue Paris. Àlso in the 1980s, Jacot published several works on the conditions faced by women: Femmes de la terre in 1989, on the subject of Swiss women working in agriculture, Printemps de femmes in 1994 and Cadences : l'usine au féminin in 1999.
 During her career she was a staff photographer for the World Health Organization.

-Her work is included in the collection of the Museum of Fine Arts Houston.
+Jacot died on 6 August 2024, at the age of 89.